 Why Do We Need ETSI ISG NFV?

-The ETSI ISG NFV helps by setting requirements and architecture specifications for hardware and software infrastructure needed make sure virtualized functions are maintained.
+The ETSI ISG NFV helps by setting requirements and architecture specifications for hardware and software infrastructure needed to make sure virtualized functions are maintained.
 ETSI ISG NFV also manages guidelines for developing network functions.
 It routinely publishes its research findings to advance the industry’s use of NFV.